 Farmers Overhead and Profit Litigation

-In 2004, a group of lawyers led by NPR partners Cary Patterson and Michael Angelovich, and associates Christopher Johnson and Chad Ihrig, filed a proposed national class action against a group of Farmers insurance companies alleging the Farmers companies improperly failed to pay contractor’s overhead and profit on some structural loss claims where three or more construction trades were involved.
+In 2004, a group of lawyers led by NPR partners Cary Patterson and Michael Angelovich, and associate Chad Ihrig, filed a proposed national class action against a group of Farmers insurance companies alleging the Farmers companies improperly failed to pay contractor’s overhead and profit on some structural loss claims where three or more construction trades were involved.
 The suit alleged it was customary in the insurance industry to pay contractor’s overhead and profit to the insured before the cost of a contractor had to be incurred by the insured, if the claim involved three or more trades.
 NPR contended Farmers sought to increase its own bottom line at the expense of its policy holders by simply not paying contractor’s overhead and profit according to industry custom.

 After six years of contentious litigation led by NPR, a national class settlement was reached with Farmers, with an estimated value of $794,000,000.
 The settlement provides a structured, tier-based system for class members to be compensated for Farmers’ failure to pay contractors’ overhead and profit, based on the size and date of the loss.
 The class consisted of over 1.8 million Farmers’ insureds who made a structural loss claim during a designated time frame.
 NPR led the litigation through countless pleadings and numerous depositions, hearings and multiple mediation sessions with a nationally renowned mediator.
 Discovery in the case was substantial – the Farmers companies produced over 50 million pages of documents.
 NPR successfully developed a system for review and proper synthesis of this massive number of documents in context of both the substantive and class allegations.